Dollar Tree Farmhouse Carrots for Easter

-Making these quick and easy farmhouse carrots from clothespins is a really great way to bring a bit of color to your Easter tiered tray!
+Making these quick and easy farmhouse inspired Dollar Tree carrots from clothespins is a really great way to bring a bit of color to your Easter tiered tray!
+Grab the clothespins from the dollar store for a frugal DIY.

-Here at Ruffles and Rain Boots, we are all about the farmhouse craft lately.
-I don’t know what my current bug is, but I really just want to update all of my decor pieces.
-So, while rearranging my farmhouse tiered tray for Easter, I decided to make a quick set of farmhouse carrots from clothespins that really bring a pop of fun!
+Here at Ruffles and Rain Boots, I wanted to make an easy tiered tray for Easter.
+Having everything I needed on hand, I decided to make a quick set of farmhouse carrots from clothespins that really bring a pop of fun!

 Tips to Make Rustic Clothespin Carrots

-- The way these turned out was absolutely perfect for what I wanted.
-But if you want a more rustic look, you can use a more desaturated orange for the carrot body and then add some brown raffia or paler green ribbon bits to make the greenery and you’re really talking rustic!
+- If you want a more rustic look, you can use a less saturated orange for the carrot body and then add some dry brushed white paint.

 - If you need a great way to display your little farmhouse carrots made of clothespins, you can make a quick DIY farmhouse tiered tray.